darrll27/Wayfarer/wayfarer/anne x/Nomad/project_status.readme.md

 - I read `instructions.md` (topic schema and contracts) and reviewed the current `project_status.readme.md` content.
 The Next Steps above derive from the repository state and the constraints written in `instructions.md`.

 If you want, next I can:
-- Apply the one-line frontend fix for the broken demo button and run a quick smoke test locally.
+- Apply the frontend to check waypoints from config file
+- frontend can check waypoints from vehicles over mavlink (MQTT)
+- run upload and download of waypoints (happens on backend).
-- Create the minimal smoke/integration test harness to catch regressions on heartbeat → MQTT publish.
+- Create the complete end to end

 End of status
 ```